What does .io mean: When to use it, pros and cons, and more

 - Opensea.io – the largest non-fungible token (NFT) marketplace.

-- Etherscan.io – this website is for searching Ethereum blockchain transactions.
+- Etherscan.io – a website for searching Ethereum blockchain transactions.

 - Greenhouse.io – an applicant tracking system and recruiting software.